ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 - ✓Wall thickness per OBC spans and load requirements

-- ✓Engineered drawings required for most ICF builds in Ontario
+- ✓Stamped engineering drawings required for most ICF builds in Ontario

 Energy Efficiency & SB-12 Compliance

-- ✓Energy compliance report required with permit application
+- ✓SB-12 energy compliance report required with permit application

 Fire Resistance & Thermal Barriers

 This is a standard interior finishing requirement and is met by normal drywall installation.
-On the exterior, ICF EPS is typically covered by cladding (brick, stucco, siding) which also satisfies exterior exposure requirements.
-The reinforced concrete core provides exceptional fire resistance — ICF walls typically achieve a 2 to 4-hour fire-resistance rating, well exceeding the OBC minimums for most building types.
+On the exterior, ICF EPS is typically covered by cladding (brick, stucco, siding, stone) which satisfies exterior exposure requirements.
+The reinforced concrete core provides exceptional fire resistance — ICF walls typically achieve a 4-hour fire-resistance rating (ASTM E119), well exceeding the OBC minimums for typical residential and small commercial buildings.

 Building Permits for ICF in Ontario

-ICF-specific documentation required for a typical permit application includes:
+ICF-specific documentation required for a typical 2024 OBC permit application:

 - ✓Architectural drawings showing wall assemblies, opening details, and ICF system specification